 The American Hair Loss Association estimates that women make up roughly 40 percent of Americans experiencing thinning hair and that most women will experience some thinning by midlife.
 So, no matter your age, it’s time to take a close look at your locks.

 Have you ever noticed that hair starts to thin, and even recede, at the hair line of where your part is?
 Don Bewley, founder of Eufora International, says that stress and strain from pony tails, parting, etc., all induce some sort of stress that can lead to hair loss over time.
 Think of it like tires on a car; wear and tear will lead you to balding.
-Bewley also provides the following do and don’t for healthy hair growth.
+Learn more in this comprehensive Guide to Women's and Children Hair Loss.

 Tips for healthy hair growth